MrBartosz/personal-budget-tracker/README.md

-**This is application to help users track their personal budget.
-Users can add, view, edit, and delete income and expenses, categorize them, and see a summary of their financial activity**
+**This is an application to help users track their personal budget.
+Users can add, view, edit, and delete income and expenses, categorize them, and see a summary of their financial activity.**

 ## 📽️ Video